jibblesskibbles87/btp-admin-guide-samples/sample-setups/modules/sap-btp-environment/CloudFoundry/README.md

-# SAP BTP - CLoud Foundry Environment Setup
+# SAP BTP - Cloud Foundry Environment Setup

 This module encapsulates the creation of a Cloud Foundry environment in a subaccount on SAP BTP.